joaovicmendes/joaovicmendes.xyz/content/about.md

 ### Bio
 I'm João Victor, a programmer with a Computer Science degree from [Universidade Federal de São Carlos](https://www.ufscar.br/).
 Currently working as a Software Engineer at Google.

 During my professional career I've dabbled in a variety of languages and technologies.
-Most of my recent work has been in the Android OS and some server side development.
-Every once in a while I *touch* front-end code, work a bit with data analysis, and create some metric queries and dashboards.
+Most of my recent work has been in the Android OS and server side development.
+I also worked on front-end and metrics (collection and impl of complex queries for dashboards).

-The languages I'm more comfortable with, roughly in order, are: C, C++, Java, Rust, TS, JS, Kotlin, Python.
+The languages I'm more comfortable with, roughly in order, are: Kotlin, Java, C/C++, Rust, TS/JS, Python.

 ### Contact
 If you want to get in touch with me, feel free to use any of the below: